 Access to Care

 Accessing healthcare is a human right and many documents, especially within Canada, support the right to equitable access of care.
-When you think about distributing organs fairly, for example, which is a wonderful gift and British Columbians are strongly encouraged to be donors, we must make sure there are no barriers distinguishing who can receive them - there should not be a cost for some and not others.
-There are countless examples of unfair access to care simply because someone does not live within the Lower Mainland.
-By creating accommodation for those coming in for care, you immediately diminish this unfair barrier drastically.
+When you think about distributing organs fairly, for example, which is a wonderful gift and British Columbians are strongly encouraged to be donors, we must make sure there are no barriers distinguishing who can receive them.
+Certain British Columbians should not have to pay to receive a transplant.

 50,000+ market rate hotel rooms are booked every year for (or by) traveling patients through a variety of programs.
 Hotels are expensive for individuals, and they are expensive for the government.
 There are no contracts protecting space or medical rates from fluctuating with the current hotels.
 By operating your own facility or agreeing to a long-term lease with a new hotel, you can utilize your buying power upfront and secure more affordable rates.
 This would create a cost saving to the system and remove the reliance on market rate hotel rooms or shopping "off the rack."
 The booking process would be much more straightforward.

 Besides saving money by booking at your own facility, purpose-built housing allows for a space conducive to healing which also benefits the system.
-Healthy patients are cheaper patients!
-A space that brings patients together, who are fighting a similar fight, can also improve mood, outlook, anxiety, and present encouragement.
+Healthy patients are cheaper citizens!
+A space that brings patients together, who are fighting a similar fight, can also improve mood, outlook, anxiety, and offer encouragement.

 Patients are not tourists; designing appropriate space for recovering patients does not have to be intricate.
 It can be as simple as training staff with protocols so that, for example, patients going through chemotherapy are treated with kindness and not charged extra for a dirty bathroom after a night of excessive vomiting.